sighupio/furyctl/docs/development/development.md

 <details>
 <summary>Answer</summary>

 Caching is implemented directly in the file download process.
-Every file downloaded from an external source is saved in the local cache directory, which resides within the project’s configuration folder.
+Every file downloaded from an external source is saved in the local cache directory, which resides within the project’s configuration folder (`.furyctl/cache`).
 The cache helps avoid downloading the same files again, improving performance and reducing reliance on external connections.

 The code that handles this functionality can be found in `pkg/dependencies/download.go` at line 43, where the files are downloaded, and in `pkg/x/net/client.go` at line 65, where caching is managed.
 If you want to modify the caching behavior, you can intervene on these files to add custom logic, such as version validation or timestamp checks to determine when to update the cache.